kiboschool/tk-web-foundations/course/src/web-foundations-july-2022/foundations/html-elements-and-attributes.md

 ### Self-closing tags

-Elements *usually* have two tags, but sometimes they only have one.
+Elements *usually* have two tags, but some elements only have one.

-If the element doesn’t need to have any content inside it, it can use a **self-closing tag.**
+If the element doesn’t need to have any content inside it, it can use a **self-closing tag.** For example:

 ```html
 <img src="waterfall.png" />